 Those threadlike veins in your legs may not hurt, but they may be an indication of an underlying vein issue.
 At Soffer Health Institute, with offices in Hialeah, Weston, Aventura, and Deerfield Beach, Florida, experienced vein specialist, Ariel Soffer, MD, FACC, and the medical team offer comprehensive vein evaluations in office and through telemedicine appointments.
 Dr. Soffer and the staff customize a care plan to treat painful spider veins or to enhance the aesthetic appearance of your legs.
-To find out more about treatment options for spider veins, contact the Soffer Health Institute office nearest you by phone or through the online tool on this website.

-Spider veins appear just beneath the surface of your skin and are often red, blue, or purple in color.
-As the name suggests, spider veins branch out like a spider web and most often form on your legs or face.

-The root cause of spider veins is valve issues that interfere with the normal flow of blood through your veins.
-Typically, a valve opens to allow blood to flow through and closes to prevent it from traveling backward.

-When it’s not functioning properly, a valve can allow blood to leak backward through the vein.
-This causes a weakening in the vein walls and allows the blood to pool.

-While spider veins typically aren’t painful, there are some signs you need to watch for.
-Schedule an evaluation at Soffer Health Institute if you have signs of a blood clot, such as:

-You should also request an evaluation if you have any leg pain or skin discoloration surrounding the vein.
-Soffer Health Institute can also provide consultations via telemedicine appointments and determine if you need to come into the office.

-Updated | Those threadlike veins in your legs may not hurt, but they may be an indication of an underlying vein issue.
-At Soffer Health Institute, with offices in Hialeah, Weston, Aventura, and Deerfield Beach, Florida, experienced vein specialist, Ariel Soffer, MD, FACC, and the medical team offer comprehensive vein evaluations in office and through telemedicine appointments.
-Dr. Soffer and the staff customize a care plan to treat painful spider veins or to enhance the aesthetic appearance of your legs.
 To find out more about treatment options for spider veins, contact the office nearest you by phone or through the online tool.

 Spider veins appear just beneath the surface of your skin and are often red, blue, or purple in color.
 As the name suggests, spider veins branch out like a spider web and most often form on your legs or face.

 The root cause of spider veins is valve issues that interfere with the normal flow of blood through your veins.
 Typically, a valve opens to allow blood to flow through and closes to prevent it from traveling backward.

 When it’s not functioning properly, a valve can allow blood to leak backward through the vein.
 This causes a weakening in the vein walls and allows the blood to pool.

 While spider veins typically aren’t painful, there are some signs you need to watch for.
 Schedule an evaluation at Soffer Health Institute if you have signs of a blood clot, such as:

 You should also request an evaluation if you have any leg pain or skin discoloration surrounding the vein.
 Soffer Health Institute can also provide consultations via telemedicine appointments and determine if you need to come into the office.